Stabbing leads to assault charges in Fairview Township, police say

 FAIRVIEW TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — Police report that after being at a benefit dinner on Saturday night a couple began to fight which ended in a stabbing.

-Police originally responded to the victim, Jason Verdekal’s, home at North Main Street in Fairview Township where they found that the aggressor, Carla Myers, was already at the hospital.
+Police say they originally responded to the victim, Jason Verdekal’s, home at North Main Street in Fairview Township where they found that the aggressor, Carla Myers, was already at the hospital.

-Upon arrival to the hospital, police found Verdekal in the trauma department receiving medical attention officers asked the victim to describe what happened, he said he and Myers got into a fight when she noticed a scratch on his back.
+Upon arrival to the hospital, police found Verdekal in the trauma department receiving medical attention and officers asked the victim to describe what happened.
+Police say he told them he and Myers got into a fight when she noticed a scratch on his back.

 According to police reports, Verdekal went downstairs and Myers followed, she said she grabbed a knife out of the drawer to protect herself and her child.
 Myers says that Verdekal grabbed her shoulder and she hit him with her hands while trying to get away, which resulted in him getting stabbed.